-6.3 Female Genital Mutilation (FGM)
+6.4 Female Genital Mutilation (FGM)

-Bishop Bronescombe C of E School recognises and understands that there is a now a mandatory reporting duty for all teachers to report to the police where it is believed an act of FGM has been carried out on a girl under 18 in the UK.
+Bishop Bronescombe School recognises and understands that there is a now a mandatory reporting duty for all teachers to report to the police where it is believed an act of FGM has been carried out on a girl under 18 in the UK.
 Failure to do so may result in legal/disciplinary action being taken.